InterfaceConsciousness/interfaceconsciousness.github.io/_pages/join.md

 * Preferred role and/or project ideas
 * Optional: writing/code sample (e.g., philosophy essay, Python script, blog post)

-[^1]: If you did not find a suitable role for you, please be not afraid to contact us with a specific project in mind (e.g., "studying quantum-like structures of the interface").
+[^1]: The above roles are meant as examples.
+Tasks could also be split among multiple researchers (e.g., there might be one engineer working on VR interfaces, while another engineer works with biological substrates).
+If you did not find a suitable role for you, please do not be afraid to contact us with a specific project in mind (e.g., "studying quantum-like structures of the interface").
 However, we won't be able to accommodate unspecific proposals ("Hi Prof!
 Have you thought about _x_?")

-**Deadlines**: rolling admissions. **Academic research visits and internships** (1-6 months) also availabe.
+**Deadlines**: rolling admissions. **Academic research visits and internships** (1-6 months) also available.
 Please [contact us](mailto:robert.prentner@amcs.science) to learn more.